Nick Clegg: Careers before politics

 Between 1992 and 1993, he was employed by GJW Government Relations Ltd, which lobbied on behalf of Libya.

 In 1993, Clegg won the inaugural Financial Times' David Thomas Prize, in remembrance of an FT journalist killed on assignment in Kuwait in 1991.
 He was later sent to Hungary, where he wrote articles about the mass privatisation of industries in the former communist bloc.

 He took up a post at the European Commission in April 1994, working in the TACIS aid programme to the former Soviet Union.
 For two years, Clegg was responsible for developing direct aid programmes in Central Asia and the Caucasus worth €50 million.
 He was involved in negotiations with Russia on airline overflight rights, and launched a conference in Tashkent in 1993 that founded TRACECA—an international transport programme for the development of a transport corridor for Europe, the Caucasus and Asia.
 Vice-President and Trade Commissioner Leon Brittan then offered him a job in his private office, as a European Union policy adviser and speechwriter.
 As part of this role, Clegg was in charge of the EC negotiating team on Chinese and Russian accession talks to the World Trade Organization.

 Written publications

 Clegg has written extensively, publishing and contributing to a large number of pamphlets and books.
-With Dr Richard Grayson he wrote a book in 2002 about the importance of devolution in secondary education systems, based on comparative research across Europe.
+With Richard Grayson he wrote a book in 2002 about the importance of devolution in secondary education systems, based on comparative research across Europe.
 The final conclusions included the idea of pupil premiums so that children from poorer backgrounds receive the additional resources their educational needs require.

 He wrote a controversial pamphlet for the Centre for European Reform advocating devolution and evolution of the European Union, and contributed to the 2004 Orange Book, where he offered market liberal solutions for reform of European institutions.
 He co-authored a pamphlet with Duncan Brack arguing for a wholesale reform of world trade rules to allow room for a greater emphasis on development, internationally binding environmental treaties, and parliamentary democracy within the WTO system.